|

 previous elimination.

-the litter pan and provide a complete change of fresh litter.
+Ideally, wash the litter pan once a week or at least every 2 weeks.
+Provide a complete change of fresh litter.

 Use a mild, unscented soap, as cats have an acute sense of